sonata-project/SonataCoreBundle/docs/reference/conditional_validation.rst

 .. note::

-    This solution relies on the validator component so validation defined through the validator component will be used.
+    This solution relies on the validator component so validation defined by the validator component will be used.

 .. tip::